Bill Reichert – Managing Director

-Bill Reichert has over 20 years of experience as an entrepreneur and operating executive.
+Bill Reichert has over 30 years of experience as an investor, entrepreneur and operating executive.
 Since joining Garage in 1998, Bill has focused on early-stage information technology and materials science companies.
 He has been a board director or board observer at CaseStack, WhiteHat Security, ClearFuels Technology, Simply Hired, MiaSole, D.light Design, ThermoCeramix, and VisaNow, among others.
 Prior to Garage, Bill was a co-founder or senior executive in several venture-backed technology startups, including Trademark Software, The Learning Company, and Academic Systems.
 Earlier in his career, he worked at McKinsey & Company, Brown Brothers Harriman & Co., and the World Bank.
 Bill earned a B.A. at Harvard College and an M.B.A. from Stanford University.
-He was a founding board member and a Chairman of the Churchill Club, and a Board Member of the Silicon Valley Association of Startup Entrepreneurs.
-Currently he is the Chairman of the Small Fund Roundtable of the VC Taskforce and a member of the Council on Foreign Relations in New York.
+He was a founding board member and a Chairman of the Churchill Club, and is an advisor to the Women’s Startup Lab.
+He is also a member of the Council on Foreign Relations in New York.

 Joyce Chung has over 10 years of operating experience in technology companies and 15 years of venture capital investing experience.
 She was a founding partner of Cardinal Venture Capital, a $125 million early stage venture fund.
 At Cardinal, Joyce was responsible for investments in Chipcon (acquired by Texas Instruments), Mobilygen, Valista, and Zilliant.
 She continues to co-manage the current Cardinal portfolio.
 Prior to forming Cardinal Venture Capital, Joyce managed venture investments for Adobe Ventures.
 Her portfolio companies included Vignette (Nasdaq: VIGN), DigitalThink, Digimarc (Nasdaq: DMRC), and Virage.
 Joyce also held operating roles at Adobe Systems, Sony Corporation, and Cambridge Technology Group.
 She received an S.B. in Chemical Engineering from the Massachusetts Institute of Technology and an M.B.A. from Stanford University Graduate School of Business.
 Joyce is a member of the Business School Fund Council, is active at the Stanford Center for Entrepreneurial Studies and is on the board of the Association of MIT Alumnae (AMITA), Chair of the Northern California chapter of AMITA and Member of the Executive Council of Astia.